calmm-js/documentation/introduction-to-calmm.md

 `shouldComponentUpdate` implementations.
 Our production project has exactly zero examples of those.

-Embedding observables allows us to think like we were always using [stateless components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) and this actually extends to the beneficial properties of stateless components.
+Embedding observables allows us to think almost like we were always using [stateless components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) and this actually extends to the beneficial properties of stateless components.
 For example, React's